vansant/Climate-Hub-Maps/Doc/README.md

 ArcGIS Map Automation for Climate Hub Mapping Project Project Description: This joint venture between the University of Idaho (UI) and the PNW Regional Climate Hub will create a web-based, digital resource that provides downscaled, simple, current and projected climate maps of the PNW region.

-Static, downloadable maps will feature 6 climate metrics of interest to land managers.
+Static, downloadable maps will feature myriad climate metrics of interest to land managers.
 These metrics include: temperature, precipitation, freeze-free days, cold hardiness zones, accumulated growing degree days, and reference evapotranspiration.
 Climatic variables will be presented based on current conditions and under RCP 4.5 and will average findings across climate models for each metric.
 If time and resources permit, maps will also be generated based on the RCP 8.5.
 Users will have access to maps that feature information about the climatic metrics for the entire PNW region and each state in the region (e.g., ID, WA and OR) for four time periods (1981-2010, 2011-2040, 2041-2070 and 2070-2099).
 Specifically we will produce maps of:
 (1)	Mean maximum and minimum temperature for annual, Dec-Feb, Mar-May, Jun-Aug, Sep-Nov (2)	Accumulated precipitation for annual, Dec-Feb, Mar-May, Jun-Aug, Sep-Nov (3)	Reference ET for annual, Dec-Feb, Mar-May, Jun-Aug, Sep-Nov